The Complete Guide to SharePoint Permissions

 Best practice: Always add users to SharePoint groups rather than granting permissions directly to individuals.
 Group-based permissions are far easier to audit, update, and offboard from.

-You can also connect SharePoint groups to Microsoft 365 Groups or Azure AD security groups, which means membership is managed in one place (Entra ID) and automatically reflected across all connected SharePoint sites.
+You can also connect SharePoint groups to Microsoft 365 Groups or Microsoft Entra security groups, which means membership is managed in one place and automatically reflected across all connected SharePoint sites.

 SharePoint permissions flow downward by default.
 A site's permission settings are inherited by its libraries, which are inherited by folders, which are inherited by individual files.
 This is called permission inheritance.